chanduse/Udacity-Resturent-review/README.md

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.

-# thanks for accomplish the project
+# Thanks for accomplish the project.